crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/num_agents_std_1.png"
             title="Figure 4">
-        <figcaption>Figure 4.
+        <p>Figure 4.
 A parameter sweep of the number of agents in the model.
 The graph
     plots the number of time steps it takes to synchronize at a given number of agents.
 The error bars have been added to show the standard deviation at each data point.
 The set parameters for this model are: Grid size: 30, Travel step:
-    6, Influence range: 15, Clock cycle: 10.</figcaption>
+    6, Influence range: 15, Clock cycle: 10.</p>
     </figure>
 </div>